KHanghoj/bgi_2019/exerciseNGSgl.md

 ### EXERCISE II ###
 Now we have explored how to obtain allele frequencies without calling genotypes and how to obtain genotype probabilities.
-Lets recalculate allele frequencies of the EDAR variant for each population using the likelihood approach.
+Lets recalculate allele frequencies of the EDAR variant for each population using the likelihood approach with the same filters that was used for the genotype calling procedure.

-1. What is the allele frequency for each populations?
+1. What is the allele frequency for each populations? ([link](plots/af_gl.png))
 2. Are these estimates any different from those obtained from the genotype calling procedure?
+3. If any, what could the reason for the difference be due to?